MRMYSTERY003/MRMYSTERY003/README.md

 -->

 ## :sassy_man:  About me
-- :school: I am pursuing `Engineering` @ Sairam Engineering College
+- :school: Currently a `Networking Engineering` @ Sify Technologies
-- :trophy: An up comming `Youtuber`
+- :trophy: A creative `Youtuber`
-- :technologist: I love using Software as a solution for every `Problem`.
+- :technologist: love to create Software as a solution for every `Problem`.
-- :computer: I am a creative programmer mainly at `Sketching` and `Machine Learning`.
+- :computer: A creative programmer mainly at `Sketching` and `Deep Learning`.
-- :student: I’m currently learning: `Web development` and `Machine Learning`.
+- :student: I’m currently learning: `Networking`, `Web development` and `Machine Learning`.
-- :thinking: I’m currently open for: `An Colabration` or a new `Project work`.
+- :thinking: I’m currently open for: `Any project Colabration` or a new `Project work`.
-- :nerd_face: Always `learning new things`
+- :nerd_face: Open to `learn new things`

 <br>